fhildeb/lukso-node-guide/6-blockchain-clients/09-validator-setup.md

 #### List Imported Mainnet Accounts

-After importing one or multiple folders, you can check your imported keys:
+After importing one or multiple folders, you can check your imported keys.
+Adjust the flag to the network network's validator key folder.

 ```sh
 # LUKSO CLI v.
 0.6.0+